Gautamji/kapeesh.in/content/pages/index.md

       type: TitleBlock
     subtitle: 'From Understanding to Innovation, We Build What Matters.'
     text: >
-      Kapeesh helps businesses of all sizes take their ideas from concept to completion.
-Using the latest in generative AI and cutting-edge technology, we craft tailored solutions that bring your vision to life.
+      We take your ideas from concept to completion.
+Using the latest in generative AI and cutting-edge technologies, we craft tailored solutions that bring your vision to life.
 Whether you’re looking to enhance your web presence, automate processes, or create immersive digital experiences, we’re here to guide you through every step.
     actions:
       - label: Get started
         altText: ''